• Menu

 • The smooth grain pattern may hide carving flaws that might appear on different types of wood, especially if you’re not experienced enough at carving.

-• The light colors of maple wood make it a good choice for carving lighter-colored objects, such as animals and angels, with much of their details showing through in darker areas.
+• The light colours of maple wood make it a good choice for carving lighter-coloured objects, such as animals and angels, with much of their details showing through in darker areas.

 • This type of wood also accepts paint or stain well and is relatively easy to work with hand or power tools.

-Cottonwood’s color can be light brown, light yellow, or almost white.
+Cottonwood’s colour can be light brown, light yellow, or almost white.

 Features that make cottonwood easy to carve